bosch-io/bcx2017/Available_Devices/BCX17_Bosch_FLEXIDOME_IP_panoramic_7000_MP.md

 ## Available devices

 The FLEXIDOME IP panoramic cameras are identified through their IP address, printed on the of the device.
+They publish events into Hono using the device IDs `panoramic.<serialnumber>`.

 The following devices are available:

 | URL                    | Serial number      | MAC               |
 |------------------------|--------------------|-------------------|